UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_01.md

 ---

-## Use conda environments with JupyterLab
+## Use Conda environments with JupyterLab

 <br>

-Suppose that you created a new conda environment called `dstoolbox`, and you want to use it with JupyterLab.
+Suppose that you created a new Conda environment called `dstoolbox`, and you want to use it with JupyterLab.

 <br>